LIBERTY

 both that the information fairly informed them of that charge and that they

-not tried for or found guilty of it.
-It is as much a violation of due process
+were not tried for or found guilty of it.
+It is as much a violation of due

-to send an accused to prison following conviction of a charge on which he was never
+process to send an accused to prison following conviction of a charge on which

-tried as it would be to convict him upon a charge that was never made."
+he was never tried as it would be to convict him upon a charge that was never

 The present situation is not of charging the defendant under one

-of convicting him under an unidentified statute---of "a charge that was
+situation of convicting him under an unidentified statute---of "a

-never made."
-The IRS has not charged the defendant with being legally
+charge that was never made."
+The IRS has not charged the defendant

-responsible for any tax.
-The present situation is precisely the example
+with being legally responsible for any tax.
+The present situation is precisely

-envisioned by the court as a most egregious violation of due process.
-Defendant
+the example envisioned by the court as a most egregious violation of due

 Would the lack of a statute averring legal liability constitute